-Access is one of the Momentum medical aid options that does not have an annual limit for hospital cover,as long as they are in the network; chronic treatments, doctors and medication are also covered.
+Access is one of the Momentum medical aid options that does not have an annual limit for hospital cover,as long as they are in the network.
+There is cover for chronic treatments, doctors and medication.

 Custom is one of the plans in the Momentum medical aid options that allow members to choose any private hospital.
 However using network hospitals does cut costs.
 The same applies to doctors and medicines.

 Incentive is the least expensive of the Momentum medical aid options that sees a portion of the monthly payment going into a savings account (in this case it’s 10 percent).
 Monthly contributions can be reduced if hospital, doctor and pharmacy networks are opted for.
-The decision to use any private hospital or service provider will increase the monthly fee, but it is allowed.
+You can decide to make the decision to use any private hospital or service provider for a larger monthly fee.

 Extender is very similar to the last of the Momentum medical aid options(above).
-While there are some difference, the most obvious is that 25 percent of the monthly contribution is deposited in your dedicated Momentum medical aid savings account.
+While there are some differences, the most obvious is that 25 percent of the monthly contribution goes into your dedicated Momentum medical aid savings account.
 If you want to increase the basic cover offered by this plan, it is possible with the HealthSaver option that ties in with several Momentum medical aid options.

 Summit is, as the name suggests, the best of all the Momentum medical aid options.
 While it is also the most expensive, there isn’t any limit for hospitalisation and you won’t have to stick to a network hospital.
 The same applies to day-to-day and chronic care.
 Both HealthSaver and HealthReturns may be used to increase benefits for this option.